By Jessica Perno, Founder

 What was interesting, was that living in NYC, I was virtually surrounded by daycare centers on every block.

-These centers were packed to capacity Monday to Friday and yet, in a city with a population density of over 50,000 people per square mile, not a single one stayed open to provide drop-in coverage on evenings or weekends.
+These centers were packed to capacity Monday to Friday and yet, in a city with a population density of over 50,000 people per square mile, not a single one stayed open to provide service outside of typical care hours, such as evenings or weekends.

 Not a single one!